-This handy guidebook contains descriptions for 32 day treks around Toubkal and 2 multi-day circuit routes in the Mgoun Massif and Jebel Sahro regions.
-The terrain in the Atlas Mountains can be varied and some routes require wild trekking, scrambling and until June, use of crampons and ice-axes.
+This guidebook describes 32 day treks around Toubkal and 2 multi-day circuit routes in the Mgoun Massif, the Sahro range and Jebel Sirwa.
+The Atlas Mountains are wild and rough, ideal for experienced trekkers comfortable with scrambling, and (until June) the use of crampons and ice-axes.
 Mountaineering skills are necessary in higher regions.
-More...

 The Atlas Mountains of Morocco offer an incredible variety of scenery, climate and terrain, for both the walker and mountaineer.
 The range provides opportunities for walking and scrambling throughout the year, making it a particularly desirable destination for the trekking enthusiast.
 This guidebook is primarily aimed at the walker and scrambler and whatever your age or level of fitness, the Atlas Mountains are a rewarding and exciting destination.